Excel Christian School

-Excel Christian School is an accredited private Pre-K through grade 12 Christian school in Sparks, Nevada, founded in 2003 as a non-profit organization.
-The school mascot is the Warriors, and the school colors are red and black.
+Excel Christian School is an accredited private pre-K through grade 12 Christian school in Sparks, Nevada, founded in 2003 as a non-profit organization.
+The school's teams are known as the Warriors, and the school colors are red and black.

 Description

 Excel Christian was founded as a non-denominational Christian school by teacher Bonnie Krupa, with a stated mission "for students to find joy in the pursuit of spiritual, moral, relational and academic excellence".
 Basic skills in "phonics, current events, mathematics, language skills plus reading and writing" were planned as the focus, with class electives to include "journalism, cinema, music, sports, art and cheerleading".

 As of the 2017–2018 school year, Excel's K–12 enrollment was 231 students, with 63 students enrolled in grades 9–12.

 Niche reviews rated Excel Christian as sixth among nine "Best Christian High Schools in Nevada", with an overall grade of "B" for academics.
 According the 2021 Niche survey, "After graduation, 75% of students from this school go on to attend a 4-year college."

 It is a non-profit corporation, filing under 501(c)(3) of the U.S. tax code.